The music world continues to embrace streaming music during the pandemic, as live venues remain closed. In addition to

 and the various forms of media that deliver it to the masses, such as

 and the internet.
-Playlist Research was created by radio programming veteran Alex Cosper
+Playlist Research was created by radio programmer and now writer/researcher/historian Alex Cosper

 in San Diego in 2007.
-Now in 2019 it has grown to become a vast resource
+It has grown to become a vast resource

 of over 1,000 pages used by media and music professionals, university students, reunion committees and music fans.